Rode NT1A Mods

 What about the grille?

 We get asked every week about grille mods for the NT1/NT1A.
 Our answer is: don't change it.
-We used to advocate for single-layer grilles, but after testing a few such modifications, learned that single-layer grilles sound worse than the stock grille.
+We used to advocate for single-layer grilles, but after testing a few such modifications, we learned that single-layer grilles sound worse than the stock grille.
 The problem with a single-layer grille is that it resonates in the audio band.
 In other words, it rings, and you'll hear that in every track you record.

 Neumann and Shure have invested tens of thousands of dollars into grille design.
 Most of their microphones use a 3-layer grille.
 Why?
 Because it is more effective at blocking EMI and RFI and plosives, and because the use of multiple layers of different-gauge material prevent any one of them from resonating when excited by acoustic or mechanical energy.